Actindo-AG/Documentation/Core1Platform/UsingCore1/01b_U2FLogin.md

     ![Login U2F](../../Assets/Screenshots/Core1Platform/UsingCore1/LoginU2F.png "[Login U2F]")

 2. Click the *Click here to start the second factor authentication* button.
-Note, some keys may require another procedure, for example, you might have to select the *USB security key* option to verify your identity.
+Note, some keys may require another procedure, for example, you might have to select the *USB security key* option to verify your identity in a browser window.
     The *Make sure it's you* window is displayed to enter the U2F security key PIN.

     > [INFO] Note that there is a time-out if you do not enter the key in an appropriate time.
 In this case, restart the application.